pujols/OSU_CSE_5523_2024AU/HW_1_programming_set/HW_1_programming/Readme.md

 * Please run the following command<br/>
 `python3 Regression.py --data unknown_noise --polynomial 5 --display --save`<br/>
 This command will run linear regression on 1D data (the x-axis is the feature and the y-axis is the label), which is exactly the same as in Task 3 but with additional noise.
-The code will produce polynomial = 5 representation for the data (i.e., `X` becomes 5-by-N).
+The code will produce a polynomial = 5 representation for the data (i.e., `X` becomes 5-by-N).
 You will see the resulting `w` and `b` being displayed in your command line.
 You will also see the training (on red points) and test error (on blue points).

 * The code will generate `unknown_noise_5.png` and `Results_unknown_noise_5.npz`, which you will include in your submission.